 Rosamond is a medium-sized town located in the state of California.
 With a population of 18,883 people and three constituent neighborhoods, Rosamond is the 324th largest community in California.

 Rosamond is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Rosamond is a town of sales and office workers, construction workers and builders, and service providers.
-There are especially a lot of people living in Rosamond who work in office and administrative support (15.68%), sales jobs (8.85%), and management occupations (6.57%).
+Overall, Rosamond is a town of sales and office workers, professionals, and construction workers and builders.
+There are especially a lot of people living in Rosamond who work in office and administrative support (11.51%), sales jobs (9.79%), and management occupations (5.84%).

 Also of interest is that Rosamond has more people living here who work in computers and math than 95% of the places in the US.

-The rate of college-level education in Rosamond is quite a bit lower than the national average among all cities of 21.84%: just 11.06% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of adults in Rosamond who are college-educated is close to the national average for all communities of 21.84%: 18.28% of the adults in Rosamond have a bachelor's degree or advanced degree.

 Rosamond is an extremely ethnically-diverse town.
 The people who call Rosamond home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Rosamond residents report their race to be White, followed by Black or African-American.
 Rosamond also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 37.52% of the town’s residents.
-Important ancestries of people in Rosamond include Irish, English, Norwegian, and Italian.
+People of Hispanic or Latino origin account for 40.90% of the town’s residents.
+Important ancestries of people in Rosamond include German, Irish, Italian, English, and European.

 The most common language spoken in Rosamond is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Korean.